vukbgit/simplex/README.md

             * [jquery.safemail](https://github.com/leftclickcomau/jquery.safemail): for obfuscating email
             * [flag-icon-css](https://github.com/lipis/flag-icon-css): SVG country flags
     * edit the file if needed to include/exclude packages
-    * install packages: you can use the both npm and yarn by means of the scripts _yarn.sh_ symlinked into root folder:
+    * install packages: Simplex is prearranged to use npm by means of the script _private/share/packagist/vukbgit/simplex/bin/npm.sh_ symlinked into root folder:
         * `./npm.sh install`
-        * or `./yarn.sh install`
     * packages are installed under _\public\share\node_modules_
 * local __configuration__: file _private\local\simplex\config\constants.php_ defines some PHP constants, most of them regard paths and it should not be necessary to modify them unless you plan to change the filesystem structure Simplex relies on; informations to be set for the local application (tech email, brand name...) are grouped into the _LOCAL_ block at the top of the script
 * __database__ configuration: in case application connects to a database edit file _private\local\simplex\config\db.php_; database accounts are organized by _ENVIRONMENT_ constant values (see __.htaccess_ _ above), so you can have different accounts for development and production